curl/everything-curl/opensource-copyright.md

 No company is controlling its destiny and the curl project does not need to follow any umbrella organization's guidelines.

+curl is not a formal company, organization or a legal entity of any kind. curl is just an informal collection of humans, distributed across the globe who work togeter on a software project.

 ## Legal

 The curl project obeys to national laws in which it works.
 It being a highly